MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ms.date: 08/02/2022
 ---

-# Active Directory Security Groups
+# Active Directory security groups

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This article describes the default Active Directory security groups.
+This article describes the Default Active Directory security groups.

 There are two forms of common security principals in Active Directory: user accounts and computer accounts.
 These accounts represent a physical entity (a person or a computer).
 User accounts can also be used as dedicated service accounts for some applications.
 Security groups are used to collect user accounts, computer accounts, and other groups into manageable units.